#PITCHFEST WINNERS

 Sign up!

-Space is limited so pick a tier and sign up today.
-Deadline for registration is January 23rd.
-Once registered, keep an eye out in your inboxes during the week of the 23rd for a form to sign up for a specific time-slot to deliver your pitch.
+Space is limited so sign up today.
+Deadline for registration is February 1, or until all slots are filled.
+Once registered, keep an eye out in your inboxes during the week of the 5th for a form to sign up for a specific time-slot to deliver your pitch.
 If none of the time-slots work for you, or if you have any questions or concerns, please email jordyn@uvjam.org.